Gololcha

 Gololcha is one of the Aanaas in Oromia Regional State of Ethiopia.
 Part of the Arsi Zone, Gololcha is bordered on the south by Aminya, on the west by Chole, on the northwest by Aseko, and on the north and east by the West Hararghe Zone.
-The administrative center of this woreda is Chancoo (Caanco); other towns include Timuga(Thuumuga)Jinga bilu, Kella, Haro kambela, Mine and Unke.
+The administrative center of this woreda is Chancho; other towns include Tumuga, Jinga Dibo, Haro Akiya, and Mine.

 Overview

 The altitude of this woreda rarely exceeds 1500 meters above sea level.
 Rivers include 50 kilometers of the Gololcha, 26 of the Mine and 37 of the Daraba.
 A survey of the land in this woreda shows that 20.6% is arable or cultivable, 21.7% pasture, 27% forest, and the remaining 30.7% is considered swampy, mountainous or otherwise unusable.
 Khat and fruits are important cash crops.
 Coffee is another important cash crop; over 50 square kilometers are planted in it.
 On 26 July 2009, the woreda agriculture and rural development office reported over five million quintals of coffee were harvested in the previous fiscal year.

 Industry in the woreda includes quarrying and pottery works, 4 grain mills employing 10 people, as well as 195 registered businesses of whom 18.5% were wholesalers 65.6% retailers and 15.9% service providers.
 There were 35 Farmers Associations with 13,061 members, but no Farmers Service Cooperatives.
 Gololcha has 113 kilometers of dry-weather and no all-weather roads, for an average of road density of 65.7 kilometers per 1000 square kilometers.
 It is one of two woredas in this Zone where the population has no access to drinking water.